ivanchi88/IPAWEB/README.md

 Made by: Iván Motos Montalbán
 '''

-Also, the commented lines over the code are just implementations that I've made for future "updates".
+Also, the commented lines over the code are just implementations that I've made for future "updates", but they are not completet yet.

 You can try to activate them and put the functions in the "__init__" to see them.